The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets

-Fig.~\ref{figure3} presents the dependence of the minimal effective field of the inverse Faraday effect required for optically-induced magnetization switching on the applied in-plane external magnetic field, $H_{\mathrm{ext}}$.
-As the external field $H_{\mathrm{ext}}$ is varied, the corresponding point on the phase diagram shifts, leading to changes in both the shape of the effective potential and the initial equilibrium position $\theta_0$.
-This directly impacts the threshold IFE field required to induce switching.
+Figure~\ref{figure3} illustrates the dependence of the minimum effective inverse Faraday effect (IFE) field required for the magnetization switching on the applied in-plane field $H_{\mathrm{ext}}$.
+Variations in $H_{\mathrm{ext}}$ shift the system's position on the phase diagram, altering the effective potential and the initial equilibrium $\theta_0$, which consequently modifies the threshold field.

-An important feature observed in Fig.~\ref{figure3} is the difference between the switching threshold shown by the two curves: one corresponding to the $\sigma_+$ helicity where the initial angular velocity $\frac{d\theta}{dt}|_{t=0} < 0$ corresponds to the more favourable conditions (with representative trajectories illustrated in Fig.~\ref{figure2}), and another for $\sigma_{-}$ and $\frac{d\theta}{dt}|_{t=0} > 0$, where switching is notably less efficient compared to the positive case. {The reason of such an asymmetry is Gilbert damping, which causes the system that is initially pushed away from the barrier to loose energy before its starts motion towards it.
-Thus, for $\theta_0>0$ and $\sigma_{+}$ helicity the system demonstrates a lower threshold for switching, than for $\sigma_{-}$.
-If the initial state is the opposite ($\theta_0<0$), the whole picture of dynamics is reversed, and $\sigma_{-}$ pulse provides lower threshold for switching.
-Absolute values of the IFE and fluences corresponding to these lower and higher switching thresholds are denoted as $|H_\mathrm{IFE}|^{min, max}$ and $J_\mathrm{min, max}$.}

-Such a difference of the thresholds for $\sigma_{\pm}$ femtosecond pulses is a key feature for deterministic information bit writing.
-If the energy of the femtosecond pulse $J$ is enough to switch magnetization for a more favourable case $J>J_\mathrm{min}$, and is less than the higher threshold value for the opposite helicity $J<J_\mathrm{max}$, then the final state of the system is determined only by the pulse helicity.
-After $\sigma_{+}$ action the final state will be {$-\theta_0$, which corresponds to writing ``$1_w$''} magnetic bit, and after $\sigma_{-}$ the final state will be {$\theta_0$ corresponding to ``$0_w$''}, regardless of the initial state.
-Thus, optical information bit writing can be performed using the studied mechanism of optical switching of a ferrimagnet in non-collinear phase.